qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_arguments.rst

         </conversion-rule>
         </modify-argument>

-    This node is typically used in combination with the replace-type and remove-argument nodes.
+    This node is typically used in combination with the :ref:`replace-type` and :ref:`remove-argument` nodes.
 The given code is used instead of the generator's conversion code.

     Writing %N in the code (where N is a number), will insert the name of the